How can you incorporate sustainability into your pricing decisions? Will customer responses to prices promote sustainability?

 - Describe pricing techniques utilized in infrastructure industries, including price discrimination, multi-part pricing, peak-load pricing, and multi-product pricing

-- Evaluate the effectiveness of rate structures in achieving corporate and regulatory objectives
+- Evaluate the effectiveness of different pricing options in achieving corporate and regulatory objectives

 Course fee includes: